mova-institute/zoloto/docs/readme_for_ud_v2.1.md

 | test  |   _(850)_ | _(10K)_ |
 | TOTAL |     863   |   10K   |

+### Notable facts
++ Arabic and Roman numerals have full morphological info.

 ### Data split
 Data was split manually on a document level to balance train/dev/test in style.